Home > All Recipes > Cupcakes for Two > Small Batch Eggless Chocolate Cupcakes

 • Serving Size – This is a small batch recipe that can easily be doubled.

 • Cocoa Powder – I prefer Dutch process cocoa because it is less acidic and has a stronger flavor.
-To swap natural cocoa, you will need to add baking soda.
-Use 1/3 teaspoon baking powder + 1/8 teaspoon baking soda.

 • Storage – Unfrosted cupcakes can be stored covered at room temperature for 3 to 5 days.
 To freeze: wrap individually in plastic wrap, place in a freezer bag, and freeze for up to 3 months.
-Thaw in the refrigerator then bring to room temp to frost and serve.
+Thaw in the refrigerator, then bring to room temp to frost and serve.

 Nutrition Estimates